How to Get a Security Guard License in Florida

 Tips for Success

-• Budget approximately $850 for your Florida license: This includes $45 in application fees, $0 for the exam, and education costs.
+- Budget approximately $850 for your Florida license: This includes $45 in application fees, no exam fee, and education costs.
 Once licensed, plan for $45 in renewal fees every 2 years.

 Frequently Asked Questions